, CA -- Alcatraz Island is part

 criminals such as Al Capone, Machine Gun

 Kelly, and the Birdman of Alcatraz

-could escape and live to talk about it,
+could escape and live to talk about it (though many tried.)

 Some say spirits still reside in this cold, damp decaying structure, and many people go there to experience first-hand encounters.

 Visitors can explore the island for the day, simply cruise around the island on a tour boat without getting off or visit on one of the evening excursions.
-T Both Red & White or Blue & Gold Fleets offer tours around Alcatraz Island, Hornblower Dinner Cruises allow guests to dine & bask on a yacht in the bay overlooking the island, and Hornblower also holds the contract as concessionaire to ferry people back and forth from Pier 39 to Alcatraz.
+Both Red & White or Blue & Gold Fleets offer tours around Alcatraz Island, Hornblower Dinner Cruises allow guests to dine & bask on a yacht in the bay overlooking the island, and Hornblower also holds a concessionaire contract from Pier 39 to Alcatraz.